 Ozone was a fundamental observation during SOLVE-THESEO 2000.
 As outlined in section 2.2, satellite, balloon, ground, and aircraft observations of ozone were carried out over the entire winter of 1999/2000.
 In particular, while the SAGE III satellite was not launched in time for the mission, this satellite instrument will have a similar orbit and measurements as the POAM III satellite instrument.
 Lumpe et al. [2001] compares ozone from POAM with ER-2, MkIV, DOAS, Arotel, DIAL, and sondes.
 This comparison shows reasonably good agreement from the tropopause to the upper stratosphere, and provides confidence in the solar occultation measurements and our ability to monitor ozone with such a platform.
 Randall et al. [2001] uses these POAM observations to construct three dimensional ozone fields using a potential vorticity and potential temperature technique.
-Danilin et al. [2001] presents another comparison technique that uses trajectories to show good agreement between instruments.
+Danilin et al. [2001] presents a another comparison technique that uses trajectories to show good agreement between instruments.

 Precise ozone loss estimates are critical components to our understanding of stratospheric photochemistry.
 Theory and modeling have predicted large polar ozone losses under certain conditions in the Arctic.
 While a number of studies have been shown these losses in the last few years, the loss uncertainties have been large, and there were unresolved assumptions in those loss estimates.
-Harris et al. [2001] discuss the loss estimates for a number of winters, and show generally good agreement between the Match technique, vortex sonde averages, MLS, HALOE, and REPROBUS (SAOZ, POAM) as long as the comparisons are precise in terms of the temporal and spatial coverage.
+Harris et al. (2001) discuss these loss estimates, and show generally good agreement amongst the Match technique, vortex sonde averages, MLS, HALOE, and REPROBUS (SAOZ, POAM) as long as the comparisons are precise.
+In particular, a number of papers in this issue and previous publications calculate ozone losses for the 1999/2000 winter.
+Table 5 lists loss estimates derived from the SOLVE-THESEO 2000 campaign.